 When the Alarm Sounds:

-Remember, time is always of the essence since many fire extinguishers have a limited operation time of 8-45 seconds.
+Time is always of the essence since many fire extinguishers have a limited operation time of 8-45 seconds.

 Always know your escape route.
 Keep your back to the exit and never let the fire get between you and the exit.